— David Tyler (@DavidTylerVO) October 27, 2015

 When it comes to getting new customers my mantra has always been “stop communicating, start connecting” and there is no better streamlined tool for doing that today than social media, specifically Facebook and Twitter.

 The problem starts when small businesses focus all of their attention on that aspect of marketing and push aside the other 80% of their marketing strategy!
+And so it becomes imperative of one to be able to perfectly elucidate the a company’s vision & motives.
+If you think what you write as the company’s vision isn’t upto the benchmark or upto your satisfaction, then you always have the option of hiring business plan writers online.

 Rich Gordon, a professor at Northwestern University and Zachary Johnson, the CEO of Syndio Social released a study that suggests that 50% of small businesses website visitors arrive through social media means as compared to only 18% for large business websites.